 It’s interesting when things get tough, which currently they are for most people in various guises, how the known social leaders often disappear into their own bubbles in an effort to survive it.

 Predominantly we find that social media champions in pre-covid19 life were constantly twitting, commenting, promoting and making sure that they were seen in the spotlight.
 Now, for some of them, they have vanished.

 This can be for many reasons, however, for the most part, they thrive being in the public eye, and that’s what motivates them and drives them.
 However, in the midst of the pandemic, most people haven’t got an interest in buying stuff for the sake of stuff or seeing what the next social media celebrity is doing – predominantly because we’re all focused on getting through this.

 In the same vein, it’s fair to notice that several social media personalities excel when they are in the spotlight, but just now they’re not in the spotlight due to the new world environment of lock-down or essential services work that people are doing.
-So as much as in pre-covid they were the motivators and inspiration for some, now they are struggling like most other people, and to be fair, I ‘d suggest that for a lot of them this is a mentally tough experience for them.
+So as much as in pre-covid they were the motivators and inspiration for some, now they are struggling like most other people, and to be fair, I’d suggest that for a lot of them this is a mentally tough experience.

 So who is currently inspiring us, or our kids, or our friends at the moment?

-The reality is, its our neighbors, the people we would normally cursory wave to, or say a casual ‘hi’ to the street.
+The reality is, it’s our neighbours, the people we would normally cursory wave to, or say a casual ‘hi’ to the street.